biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 **WE ARE NOW READY FOR IGV**
 Please open the IGV software on your computer.

-Once click "Files" in the upper left corner.
+Click "Files" in the upper left corner.

 Then click "Load from file..."